- The Pembrokeshire Coast Path runs from Amroth in the south to St Dogmaels in the north.

 Most of the Pembrokeshire Coast National Park includes the popular Pembrokeshire Coast Path, an exciting mix of terrains with craggy cliffs, magnificent headlands, secret coves and delightful beaches along the way.

-Check out our guide to the Pembrokeshire Coast Path for a breakdown of sections and our favourite highlights.
+Check out our guide to breathtaking Pembrokeshire walks for a breakdown of the coast path sections and our favourite highlights.

 Why not try a coastal foraging experience and cook up some of your finds after all that exploring?